OCA/odoo-community.org/05_bylaws.md

 ### Article 26

 Should divergences exist between the translations of these articles, the French version shall prevail.
-The present Statutes have been approved by the Constituent Delegate Assembly of May, 26th 2014 in Lausanne, Switzerland.
+The present Statutes have been approved by the Constituent Delegate Assembly of June, 1st 2014 in Lausanne, Switzerland.